discord-tickets/docs/docs/self-hosting/installation/standalone.md

 ## Reverse proxy

-If you have an FQDN, you should [set up a reverse proxy](../reverse-proxy.md) with SSL/TLS.
+If you have a domain name, you should [set up a reverse proxy](../reverse-proxy.md) with SSL/TLS.